tnn4/c-basics/c_ptr.md

 What does pointing have to do with addressing?

+- _Pointers store addresses_

 If we store the address of variable `i` in the pointer variable `p`, we say `p` "points to" `i`

 What do pointers have to do with memory?

+- _Pointers store memory locations_

 What are pointers?
+Variables that store memory locations.

-A pointer is an address, a pointer variable is just a variable that stores an address.
+A pointer can therefore be thought of as an address.

 Addresses are represented by numbers, integers

-How do we model pointers?
+So what can a pointer be thought as?
+How can we model pointers?

-You show the content of `p`(the pointer variable) as an arrow directed towards `i`:
+As arrows (-->)!
+Arrows point.
+For an arrow to have some significance, it has to point to something.
+In programming these pointers usually point to a (location in memory)/ (memory address).

+To computers pointers are basically addresses, just a bunch of numbers in memory that point to location in memory that allow you to find some bytes.
+We come up with the arrow as an abstraction to make the addressing easier to understand.

+To monkeys like us, the arrow points.
+Computers only understand numbers and bits in memory

 Model:

-To monkeys like us, this means a lot.
-To a computer this means nothing.
-CPUs only understand bits in memory.
 ```
+Computer visual
+0 [10101110]

+Monkey Visual
+You show the content of `p`(the pointer variable) as an arrow directed towards `i`:

 p [*]---> [   ]i
 ```

-To a computers pointers are basically addresses, just a bunch of numbers in memory that point to location in memory that allow you to find some bytes.
-We come up with the arrow as an abstraction to make the addressing easier to understand.

 What is a pointer again?
-A address that we store in memory that we intend to use to find that.
+A variable that points/leads to something.

-If pointers are just memory addresses which are themselves represented as numbers, pointers have to be stored somewhere too right? https://superuser.com/questions/1480913/how-are-memory-location-addresses-actually-stored-in-the-cpu
+If pointers are just memory addresses which are themselves represented as numbers, pointers have to be stored somewhere too right?
+Yes.
+They're variables with special and important semantics. https://superuser.com/questions/1480913/how-are-memory-location-addresses-actually-stored-in-the-cpu

 ## Pointer syntax